 Note that the endings follow certain patterns, e.g. -av, -ov, -iv, and all personal prepositions follow one of these patterns, e.g. ragov before me, wurthiv against me.
 Note also that the stem of the personal preposition is often different to the stand-alone form, e.g. amm becomes amdan-, gant becomes gan-.
 Du to is irregular.

 Some simple prepositisons such as cint before, ach beside and tra beyond do not take personal endings.
-To say before me or beside you, the personal forms of du to are used, e.g. cint dum before me, ach duch after you.
+To say before me or beside you, the personal forms of du to are used, e.g. cint dum before me, ach duch beside you.

 Compound prepositions are easily spotted as the two elements are separated with an apostrophe, e.g. im’misk amongst, war’lorr after, behind.
 The only exception to this is erbinn against (a compound of ar + penn).